lckhndleup/EcommarceAppWReactJS/README.md

 # EcommarceAppWReactJS
-Ecommarce App with react js .
-In this project  some Tools & Libraries were used that which are:  React js , Context Api,Chakra ui , Antdesign , ReactQuery , Axios &  fetch.
+Ecommarce App with React.js .
+In this project  some Tools & Libraries were used that which are:  React js , Context Api,Chakra ui , Antdesign , ReactQuery , Axios &  Fetch.